Friday, 17 April 2026

 This evening I read an article about the benefits of walking so I'm going to ramp up my walking.
 I used to walk a lot at work and recently I have started walking to Merstham from Redhill (it's around two miles).
 I might start walking 5km at lunch time and then the two-mile jaunt in the evening, every evening.
 And what about swimming?
 Well, I've not gotten round to that either and I need to and soon.
 Trust me, it's going to happen sooner or later.
 Sooner I hope.
 I think the key with exercise is to build it into your daily schedule.
 We'll see how things go.

 It's getting late, 22.23hrs to be precise and something else I mean to do is go to bed early.
-I messed up last night and possibly the night before too, but I've got to get into bed around 2230hrs, something I'm not going to do tonight, but then I can have a later start tomorrow as I'll be working from home, no commuting, so all should be well.
+I messed up last night and possibly the night before too, but I've got to get into bed around 2230hrs, something I'm not going to do tonight by the looks of things, but then I can have a later start tomorrow as I'll be working from home, no commuting, so all should be well.
 I'm planning an early walk before work too as I want to get more steps in.

 Gotta go!